robertocamp/tf11/README.md

 ### AWS ALB
 - kubernetes [loadblancer]( https://kubernetes.io/docs/concepts/services-networking/service/#loadbalancer)
 - kubernetes [ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/)
 - Do I need AWS ALB for application running in EKS?
-[Start here](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)  --yes , read the docs!
+[Start here](https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html)  --not strictly required, but highly recommended ; read the docs!
   + When you create a Kubernetes ingress, an AWS Application Load Balancer (ALB) is provisioned that load balances application traffic.
   + ALBs can be used with pods that are deployed to nodes or to AWS Fargate
   + You can deploy an ALB to public or private subnets.